Mar Vista Animal Medical Center

 MYCOSIS FUNGOIDES

-This sounds like it should be a benign fungal infection but unfortunately, it is a very malignant cancer so named because the skin tumors are thought to resemble mushrooms.
+The name "mycosis fungoides" suggests a benign fungal infection but nothing could be farther from the truth.
+Mycosis fungoides is a very malignant form of skin lymphoma; it is named for fungus because the tumors are said to resemble mushrooms.
 As mentioned, it can look like a skin infection with nodules and frequently goes unrecognized until it fails to respond to the usual skin-oriented antibiotics and is biopsied.

 Mycosis Fungoides with lots of nodules.Mycosis Fungoides